gbmhunter/blog/content/pcb-design/component-packages/wlcsp-component-package/index.md

 ## Photosensitivity

-Unusually, the WLCSP package is sensitive to high-intensity, long wavelength light.
+Unusually, **the WLCSP package is sensitive to high-intensity, long wavelength light**.
 This was due to the photoelectric effect, where the light hitting the top and sides of the semiconductor-based package causes current to flow in the die and can disrupt proper operation.

 WLCSP packages can come with a backside laminate (BSL) which blocks light from disrupting the IC.
 Fairchild Semiconductor explain that having a BSL is not significant for board-level reliability.